listspa/groot/README.md

 ng new foo
 ```

+Be sure to add the routing and use SCSS as stylesheet format.

 ## Add our private npm repo

 Since our library is not public, we only publish it to a private npm repo.